midiacom/eva-robot/EvaSIM Testing Version/README.md

 ![](https://github.com/midiacom/eva-robot/blob/master/Assembly%20Process/capa_form_evasim.png)

 In order to facilitate the use of EvaSIM, we managed to package the software with all its dependencies, without having to download and install Python modules.
-I did it in two versions, one for Windows and one for Linux.
+We did it in two versions, one for Windows and one for Linux.
 To run EvaSIM we recommend **Windows 10** and Linux distributions **Ubuntu 20.04.4** and Linux **Mint 20.3**.

-1. First, you must download the correct version for your system.
+1. First, you should download the correct version for your system.

     * **EvaSIM (Windows Version):** [EvaSIM-Windows.zip](https://drive.google.com/file/d/1LroV0bjnDXkpiNO0SicnZY1N-PDlFmA4/view?usp=sharing)